Artist talk – Roslisham Ismail ‘Ise’

 DATE & TIME: 16 May 2012, 1-2pm

-Malaysian artist Roslisham Ismail aka ‘Ise’ will discuss his current project commissioned by 4A.
+Malaysian artist Roslisham Ismail aka ‘Ise’ will discuss his current project Jalan Jalan Makan Angin commissioned by 4A.

-During a previous visit to Sydney, he noticed from his weekly grocery-shopping trips that these retailers habitually spoke Malay amongst each other.
+During a previous visit to Sydney, he noticed from his weekly grocery-shopping trips at Paddy’s Markets that these retailers habitually spoke Malay amongst each other.
+Immediately intrigued, Ise decided that he wanted to work with this sub-community of Chinese-Malaysian workers.
 This micro-community of Chinese-Malaysians illuminated how a ‘secret’ language could be used as an identifying factor and is particularly interested in examining and looking further into the lives and habits of these vendors; their families, their homes, hopes and dreams, as new migrants.
 Here, the ‘secret language’ that was initiated through maritime Southeast Asia, is invested with a new agency and purpose, becoming a means of camaraderie adopted to stand for a communal sense of belonging that layers their multiple identities as Chinese, Australians, Malaysians and Singaporeans.

-Ise describes his modus operandi as ‘making friends and talking to people’.
-His practice often utilises an extensive network of collaborators all over the world he calls his ‘superfriends’ and often deals with the personal experience of urban communities through his interactions with different participants.
+Ise describes his modus operandi as ‘making friends and talking to people’ or ‘hanging out and making friends’.
+However this humble statement conceals the deeply-rooted and long standing relationships that the artist forms with his collaborators and project participants.
+Since 2006, Ise has worked with various groups of Malay migrants across South-East Asia, attempting to draw into and focus upon the experience of migrant populations in their new countries and utilising an extensive network of collaborators all over the world he calls his ‘superfriends’ and often deals with the personal experience of urban communities through his interactions with different participants.

 Ise has participated in the Singapore Biennale, 2011; Asia Triennale, Manchester, 2011; Jakarta Biennale, 2009; Istanbul Biennale (with Ruangrupa), 2005.
 In 2006 he was the Australian High Commission resident at the Gunnery Studio, Art Space, Sydney and held his first solo exhibition at 4A Centre for Contemporary Asian Art in 2007.